riscv-software-src/riscv-perf-model/fusion/FSL.md

 the range operator to the standard C style operators.
 The syntax is similar to Verilog.

-These operators are nnnecessary in FSL: Divide, modulus, size_of, pointer operations, type conversions cast/implicit/explicit.
+These operators are unnecessary in FSL: Divide, modulus, size_of, pointer operations, type conversions cast/implicit/explicit.

 The comma operator support is limited to concatentaion expressions, operation